X

 David Watsky/CNET

 The basic concept of the Fluicer is similar to the bulb-head citrus juicer most of us are used to, but a few key differences make it a much better tool.
-Any half of citrus fruit you stuff inside is not only getting squeezed front to back but also bent in half, resulting in more complete extraction.
+Any half of citrus fruit you stick inside is not only getting squeezed front to back but also bent in half, resulting in more complete extraction.
 The Fluicer also encourages a butterfly-style double-handed squeeze, allowing you to use the full force of both arms.
-As the juice drips out of the bottom, the seeds and pulp are caught in a small grate.
+As the juice drips out of the bottom the seeds and pulp are caught in a small grate.

 fluicer from above